-Barrister Books, at 1 Lawyers Row, is celebrating nine years of buying and selling old, used, and rare books in downtown Staunton by continuing a series of exhibits of work by book and paper artists.
-We have taken on this direction in an effort to expand opportunity for book arts venues and broaden the discussion about the nature of books; it is a natural extension of the bookshop's mission.
+Barrister Books continues our series of exhibits featuring work by book and paper artists.
+We have taken on this direction in an effort to expand opportunity for book arts venues and broaden the discussion about the nature of books.
+It is a natural extension of the bookshop's mission.
 In addition, we are excited about the possibilities to collaborate with book and paper artists, teaching venues, and arts organizations for future book arts exhibits at Barrister Books.

 Lyall Harris “Winter Flame”